 Like Minoo Park, Katsuo-ji Temple is the perfect getaway from the hustle and bustle of Osaka.
-Located about 45 minutes the city, this Buddhist temple is beautiful year-round but hits its peak in the fall when its surrounding maples erupt into piercing reds.
+Located about 45 minutes the city, this Buddhist temple is beautiful year-round.
+It hits its peak in the fall, though, when its surrounding maples erupt into piercing reds.

-Besides wandering the hiking trails around Katsuo-ji to admire the fall colours, the temple is famous for its “winner’s luck.”
-From far and wide worshippers descend upon Katsuo-ji to pray for good fortune in both their professional and personal lives as embodied by the colourful daruma (small Buddhist tumbling dolls) sprinkled around the temple.
+There’s more to Katsuo-ji than wandering its hiking trails to admire the fall colours.
+The temple is also famous for its “winner’s luck.”
+From far and wide worshippers descend upon Katsuo-ji to pray for good fortune in their professional and personal lives.
+Good luck is embodied by the colourful daruma.
+These small Buddhist tumbling dolls are sprinkled around the temple.

 How to get to Katsuo-ji Temple

 From Kita Senri Station (Hankyu Line), take bus number 27 or 29.
 The journey to Katsuo-ji takes about 30 minutes.

 A little outside of Osaka in Sakai City, Daisen Park presents one of the most colourful fall scenes in the area.
-Wandering through Daisen Park spins a tapestry of golden ginkgos and shimmering maples among blissful Japanese garden scenery.
+Wandering through Daisen Park spins a tapestry of golden ginkgos and shimmering maples.
+They’re set among blissful Japanese garden scenery.

-Even without its beautiful autumn scenery, Daisen Park chimes in as one of the Japan’s top 100 historical parks, revealing a rich trove of important sites including the Daisen Kofun, the world’s largest burial mound.
+Even without its beautiful autumn scenery, Daisen Park chimes in as one of the Japan’s top 100 historical parks.
+It reveals a rich trove of important sites.
+The park is home to Daisen Kofun, the world’s largest burial mound.
 On top of that, Daisen Park is also one of the top cherry blossom viewing spots in Osaka!

 How to get to Daisen Park

 From Namba Station take the Nankai-Koya Line to Mikunigaoka Station.
 Transfer to the JR Hanwa Line and travel one stop south to Mozu Station.
 From the station, Daisen Park is just a short 5-minute walk west.

 Whether you’re visiting in autumn or any other time of the year, many of the top places to stay in Osaka lie around the two downtown areas of Kita and Namba.
 Here are a few quick recommendations: